cambrianworks/gigrouter-examples/K3S-TIPS.md

 #### `traefik`

-Detailed more in example 2, `traefik` allows managing an ingress for http endpoints running within your k3s environment.
+The `traefik` service allows managing an ingress for http endpoints running within your k3s environment.
 You'll find that your k3s will by default listen on port 80 for http and at 443 for https though, without additional configuration, will run with a self-signed certificate and trigger some warnings.